 - Informing next of kin of the dead alleged criminal.

-- Bi-annual statements of all encounter killings to be sent to the NHRC and state commissions by a set date in a set format.
+- Bi-annual statements of all encounter killings are to be sent to the NHRC and state commissions by a set date in a set format.

 - Disciplinary action against and suspension of a police officer if found guilty of wrongful encounter.